 - Realizing that creative thinking and communication skills are the keys to gaining a competitive edge

 - Increasing confidence and making work more enjoyable

-- Making individuals and organisations more goal-orientated
+- Making individuals and organizations more goal-orientated

 To sum up just what mind processing does; it enhances project quotient in the modern age of global competition.
-The individual members of an organisation begin to show the common traits of great workers.
+The individual members of an organization begin to show the common traits of great workers.
 The competitiveness of the individual becomes a part of the corporate culture, where the goals of the corporation converge and are realized.